The Parliamentary Service

 - Support the Parliament’s engagement with the community and initiatives to develop parliamentary democracy in our region

-- Improve and enhance electronic access to parliament information and proceedings for parliamentarians and the community
+- Improve and enhance access to parliamentary information and proceedings

 - Improve accessibility and quality of services for visitors to APH

-- Deliver high quality education and outreach programs that accurately reflect the Parliament and its work
+- Deliver high quality education and outreach programs that promote understanding of the Parliament and its work

-- Continue to promote significant parliamentary events to enable greater community engagement including through the use of social media and emerging technologies
+- Promote significant parliamentary events to enable greater community engagement through social media and emerging technologies

 |Ensure Australian Parliament House operates as a safe and accessible workplace and national institution